tikhomirovv/llm-telegram-publisher-bot/src/prompts/html.md

 <blockquote>Block quotation started\nBlock quotation continued\nThe last line of the block quotation</blockquote>
 ```

 Use these tags as example based on context.
-Do not wrap the message in ``` characters.
+Do not wrap the message in ```html characters.